swissup/swissup.github.io/m2/extensions/seo-suite/installation/composer.md

 # Installation

-{% include installation/m2/composer.html site="swissuplabs.com" package="swissup/seo-suite" modules="Swissup_Core Swissup_RichSnippets Swissup_SeoCanonical Swissup_SeoCore Swissup_SeoCrossLinks Swissup_SeoHtmlSitemap Swissup_SeoImages Swissup_SeoPager Swissup_SeoUrls Swissup_SeoTemplates Swissup_Hreflang Swissup_SeoXmlSitemap" %}
+{% include installation/m2/composer.html package="swissup/seo-suite" %}

-#### 3. Complete the installation
+## Complete the installation

 Login your store admin and enable extensions in magento configuration.
 Under section 'Swissup SEO' you can find all SEO related extensions.